parkmandpl/wp-basics/modules/planning/_posts/2000-01-03-planning-content.md

+# Planning Content
-# What Do You Want on Your Website?
+## What Do You Want on Your Website?

 #### Exercise
 List the information or content you want your website to display.
 For example: